giorgi-o/SkinPeek/README.md

 ## UPDATE: Password authentication might not work

-I've implemented a few fixes, let me know if it still doesn't work.
-See [this issue](https://github.com/giorgi-o/SkinPeek/issues/4#issuecomment-1022316597) for more info.
+As a side effect of Riot cracking down on account cracking, they've broken most skin-fetching bots and other community projects.
+I've implemented a few bypasses, let me know if it still doesn't work.
+Read [this](https://github.com/giorgi-o/SkinPeek/issues/4#issuecomment-1022316597) for more info.

 ## Installation